 West Nile Virus

 Most people with WNV have no symptoms.
-About 20% of the people who become infected with WNV develop flu-like symptoms such as:
+Others develop flu-like symptoms such as:

-Symptoms may appear within 2-6 days and can last from a few days to several weeks.
+Symptoms can last from a few days to several weeks.

-A small number of people with WNV will develop serious, neurological symptoms.
-These symptoms may include:
+A small number of people with WNV develop serious symptoms, such as:

 Treatment for severe symptoms may include: